Tim Sexton: Career

 In 1984, Sexton partnered with MTV executives including Les Garland to create the "Feel the Power" campaign for the network.
-With 30 second spots featuring artists including Cyndi Lauper, Jimi Hendrix, and Tina Turner, its goal was to mobilize young voters and facilitate voter registration.
+With 30 second public service spots featuring artists including Cyndi Lauper, Jimi Hendrix, and Tina Turner, its goal was to mobilize young voters and facilitate voter registration.
 It was the foundation of Rock the Vote, for which Sexton served as a director for several years.